QuietNoise/comfyui_queue_manager/README.md

 You can import items from a file to the Queue or to the Archive by clicking the Import Queue/Archive button on the bottom of the window.

 ### Filter by workflow
-You can filter the queue by workflow by clicking on the name in the workflow column.
+You can filter the currently displayed list of items by workflow by clicking on the name in the workflow column.

-Once filtered out the group actions on the bottom of the window (like Archive All *, Run All *, Delete All *) will only apply to the filtered items.
+Once filtered out the group actions on the bottom of the window (like `Archive All *`, `Run All *`, `Delete All *`) will only apply to the filtered items.

 Asterisk `*` next to the button label indicates that the action will be applied to the filtered items only.

 ![filters.png](readme-img/filters.png)

 ### Restore client focus
-When you restart ComfyUI or browser you might loose the client focus and progress of the running renders in ComfyUI will no longer update (no progress view, no previews, no highlights which nodes is being executed).
+When you restart ComfyUI or browser, you might lose the client focus.
+When that happens the progress of running renders in ComfyUI will no longer update (no progress view, no previews, no highlights which nodes is being executed).

 To restore the client focus, click the three vertical dots menu and select `Take over focus`.